nmkpaleo/nmk-cms/docs/dev/frontend-guidelines.md

 - `.sr-only` – provides an accessible screen-reader-only helper that W3.CSS does not supply.
 - `.django-select2`, `.select2-container`, `.select2-selection`, `.select2-dropdown` – ensure Select2 widgets span full width and stack above modals or dropdowns.
 - `.drag-handle` – keeps the grab cursor for drag-to-reorder handles; JavaScript toggles this on drawer lists.
+- `.accession-media-hover-preview` – fixed-position container for enlarged accession media previews, toggled by the dedicated JS controller.

 Do not add new selectors without first checking whether a W3 utility or an existing helper can cover the requirement.
 If a new override is unavoidable, document the rationale directly above the rule and update this guideline.